inventhouse/allgit/BranchFlow.md

     - DONE: `listb` - lists branches that don't match their upstream (including local branches)
     - allgit -a/--alias-branches? - run in repos with local branches that don't "match" upstream - needs to be a "pre-filter" in allgit though
     - should it include "pure local" branches? - probably

+- explain the subtleties of ALLGIT_BRANCH and BranchFlow
+- detail the defaults and parsing behavior of the various commands (when ALLGIT_BRANCH is the alias vs. the branch, etc) - or maybe need to detail that in the -h?

 - `squashbranch [-c|-m message] [-p?]` - squash, re-commit with original message + squash-hashes or message + squash-hashes, force-push (pre-commit check in here somewhere?) - or maybe `squashpush` does squashbranch + extras  (Does git support precommit hook? yes, also look into https://pre-commit.com)